 - Out of rooms consultations, where a patient is medically unfit to travel.

 - Visits to a patient who is an inpatient at a private hospital, where the cost of podiatry is not included in the hospital bed fee.

 - X-rays of the lower extremity, foot and ankle.

 - In-rooms podiatric surgery.
 For podiatric surgery occurring in hospital, see our Medical practitioner guidelines and Private hospital guidelines.

-We can also pay for the provision of basic equipment, such as:
+We can help pay for the provision of basic equipment, such as: